 Professor Krumboltz is not a business professor.
-He is an Professor Emeritus in Stanford’s Graduate School of Education and creator of the “happenstance” theory of learning underlying his book.
+He is a Professor Emeritus in Stanford’s Graduate School of Education and the creator of the “happenstance” theory of learning underlying his book.

 In his theory, indecision is a paralyzing outgrowth of sensible risk evaluation and overly conscientious planning.
 Developing or identifying activities with limited risks designed to explore options, creates a bias to action and allows acceptance of outcomes.
 Compiling both the anticipated and the surprising results, you progress in a direction or make a decision that may even be at odds with your initial ideas.
 “Failing fast or often” is about succeeding by learning from the results of incremental, but structured activity designed to test assumptions or unknowns.
 It is learning by doing when you don’t know what you’re doing.

 - Start with a customer need and visualize your ideal customer: Don’t start with a solution, like your desire to open a pizza place.
-Instead identify a problem or unmet need and make sure it is a need large enough to support a business.
-The need in this case might be customer convenience, expanded food choice, or price.
+Instead, identify a problem or unmet need and make sure it is a need large enough to support a business.
+The need, in this case, might be customer convenience, expanded food choice, or price.
 The need is not pizza.
 Pizza is your solution.
 However, if only a handful of people want pizza, you don’t have a market.
-Can you define your customers by interests, age, gender, income, lifestyle or hobbies?
-Your ability to identify needs, the resources needed and means to deliver of your solution, not just your solution (making pies), defines your brand and value.
+Can you define your customers by interests, age, gender, income, lifestyle, or hobbies?
+Your ability to identify needs, the resources needed, and the means to deliver your solution, not just your solution (making pies), defines your brand and value.

 - Start with your simplest solution: Testing for a need and your ability to satisfy it requires you to prototype your product or service.
 The website “Kick Starter” for example, is a classic testing ground for many product entrepreneurs and secondarily a funding source.
 Some service or product ideas might not be easy to test as a prototype, but be creative.
 Starting or even buying a shop with an untested idea or murky value proposition is the riskiest way to start a business.
 If you are experienced in making your product, you’re further along in prototyping, but remember your solution is not your business, you still need to test the other elements of your brand value.
 Franchisors, for example, will teach making their product to the franchisee but often make all other decisions.
 What does their approach tell you about their perception of business value?